-Warning: Google Chrome does not support functions which are marked as *Firefox only* in the wizard.
+Note: Google Chrome does not support functions which are marked as *Firefox only* in the wizard.
 Please run the wizard to find out which functions (kiosk parameters) are not compatible with Chrome browser.

-WARNING: This section is for advanced users only.
 If you are having problems with nested configurations then please use separate configs for each kiosk which needs to be configured with different parameters.

 Since version 3.5.0 of Porteus Kiosk it's possible to use one remote config for all your kiosks even if their configuration is different.
 The main advantage is that in case of making configuration changes you need to edit a single file instead of multiple ones and also have a clear view which settings apply to which kiosks.